• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 • Common Problems Guide: Identification and solutions for typical 1960s Epiphone issues

-Recently Purchased: 1963 Casino Success Story
+Recently purchased 1963 Casino success story

 We recently had the privilege of acquiring an exceptional 1963 Epiphone Casino E230TD from a collector in Columbus, Ohio.
 This all-original example in Royal Tan finish perfectly exemplified why these instruments command premium prices in today's market.